• Skip to primary navigation

 Serving Mississippi Pot Roast

-Serve with your favorite mashed potatoes with gravy.
+Serve with your favorite mashed potatoes with brown gravy.
 Add extra pepperoncinis if you'd like.
 My mom always served pot roast with mashed potatoes and carrots.
 YUM.

 Recipe Notes & Tips